State Amplification Subject To Masking Constraints: Gaussian Scenario

 \subsubsection{Differential amplification capacity}

-Note that the un-coded transmission achieves the maximum $R_a-R_l$.
-The upper bound on $R_a-R_l$ in (\ref{eqn:rarlbound}) is maximized for $\sigma_x^2=P$ and $\rho=1$.
-Thus, this maximum difference between $R_a$ and $R_l$ is achieved by un-coded transmission corresponding to $X=\frac{\sqrt{P}}{\sigma_s}S$ in Theorem~\ref{thm:UncodedGaussian}, and is given by
+Note that the uncoded transmission achieves the maximum $R_a-R_l$.
+The upper bound on $R_a-R_l$ in \eqref{eqn:diff} is maximized for $\sigma_x^2=P$ and $\rho=1$.
+This maximum difference between $R_a$ and $R_l$ is achieved by uncoded transmission corresponding to $X=\frac{\sqrt{P}}{\sigma_s}S$ in Theorem~\ref{thm:UncodedGaussian}, and is given by